Renjie-98/renjie-98.github.io/contents/home.md

-I am currently a Research Assistant in the Department of Physics and Astronomy at the University of Padua, working under the supervision of Professor Manlio De Domenico (Lead of \[CoMuNe Lab](https://complexmultilayer.net/))).
+I am currently a Research Assistant in the Department of Physics and Astronomy at the University of Padua, working under the supervision of Professor Manlio De Domenico (Lead of <a href="https://manliodedomenico.com/" target="\_blank">CoMuNe Lab</a>).
 My research aims to develop theories and computational methods for better understanding, anticipating, and mitigating the behavior of complex systems under perturbation.